 Our intended audience is advanced practitioners, medical students, physicians, resident physicians, any practitioner desiring a basic review of critical care, pulmonary or sleep medicine.
 The sleep medicine curriculum is also perfect for sleep educators and polysomnographic technologists who wish to advance their training by increasing their knowledge base from the technical elements of sleep to a broad understanding of sleep disorder management.
 The pulmonary and critical care curricula is also ideal for respiratory therapists.

 After enrolling, you will be directed to your Dashboard where you’ll find quick links to your subscribed course Session Home pages.
 Each Session Home page has the session objectives, modules, and progress checkboxes.
-After completing the evaluation and post-test (multiple attempts allowed), you’ll have one-click access to your CME certificate.
+After completing the evaluation and post-test (multiple attempts allowed), you’ll have one-click access to your CE certificate.
 We also provide you with PDFs of the slide deck and other handouts.

 You have one year to complete your CE after enrollment, but after that, there is no time limit to your access to the courses as a valuable reference!
 Your access will continue even after completing the courses and claiming CE credit.